I THINK I AM BEING SUED, NOW WHAT???

 May accompany the summons and will set out the basic reason for the summons.
 The complaint serves many purposes including the identification of the parties involved in the lawsuit, the plaintiff’s reason for filing a lawsuit, including how much money they claim to be owed.

 Your summons may include a notice of another hearing months in the future.
 THIS IS NOT A RELEVANT DATE at this time.
 The date you need to be focused on at this time is the 30 DAY DEADLINE date.
 If you wait for the hearing without filing , you will have already lost your case.

 You need to file a written response to the complaint with the court within 30 days.
 Lawsuits are serious but you don’t need to feel intimidated or overwhelmed.
 You have options and you have rights.

 Need help?
 Remember, this is a problem that will NOT go away if you ignore it.
-Talk with one of our attorneys for free.
+Contact us for free legal consultation.
 We can help.